The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Feature Representation Learning Analysis

 \subsection{Visual Feature Analysis}

 The architecture for training the visual feature analysis approach is illustrated in Fig.~\ref{fig:dyrt}.
 Given an input image, we first obtain the visual feature (VF) targets $Y^{(B)}$.
-This is done by binarizing the output of the average pooling layer $A^{(B)}$ using $\mathds{1}\{a_i^{(B)} > \theta\}$ of the batch model, where $a_i$ is each activation and $\theta$ is the threshold.
-For the experiments shown in the main text, we utilized threshold $\theta=1$.
+This is done by binarizing the output of the average pooling layer $A^{(B)}$ using $\mathds{1}\{a_i^{(B)} > \theta\}$ of the batch model, where $a_i$ is each activation and $\theta$ is the threshold\footnote{Prior work on network quantization~\cite{courbariaux2016binarized} has demonstrated that activations can be quantized without incurring a significant drop in accuracy.}.
+For the experiments conducted in this section, we utilized threshold $\theta=1$.
 The VF target with value $1$ indicates that the visual feature is active and $0$ otherwise.
 Our goal is to train a set of $N$ binary classifiers where $N$ is the number of visual features.
 After obtaining the feature representation learned at each learning exposure, we then freeze the weights of the feature extractor and train the VF classifier by optimizing the parameters $\phi_t$ of the FC layer $F^{(t)}$ to produce the VF prediction $\hat{Y}^{(t)}$ (blue branch in Fig.~\ref{fig:dyrt}).
 Note that $F^{(t)}$ is different from the FC layer that outputs the class prediction (gray branch in Fig.~\ref{fig:dyrt}).
 We use binary cross entropy loss on each element of the predicted VF outputs $\hat{Y}^{(t)}$ and the ground truth VF targets $Y^{(B)}$.
+The intuition is that the accuracy of the VF classifiers measures the extent to which the current learned representation captures information related to the final representation.